 * “Every kind of animal tissue, however you may cook it, still retains certain marked characteristics of the animal which it belonged to.”

 * “When the flesh of animals is assimilated by man as food, it imparts to him, physiologically, some of the characteristics of the animal it came from.”

 * “Occult science teaches and proves to its students . . . that this “coarsening” or “animalizing” effect on man is greatest from the flesh of larger animals, less for birds, still less for fish and other cold-blooded animals and least of all when he eats only vegetables.”

 * Just as the eating of meat has a negative and undesirable effect on our inner nature, so does the drinking of alcohol and the use of drugs.

 * Any type of alcohol is bad for our “moral and spiritual growth” and has a “very deleterious influence on man’s psychic condition.”
 Drinking wine and spirits to any degree at all is “destructive to the development of the inner powers.”

 * Drinking alcohol is more detrimental than eating meat, and using drugs is more detrimental than drinking alcohol.

-So we can see that the “order of detriment” (for want of a better phrase) for these things is (1) Drugs (2) Alcohol (3) Meat.
+So we can see that the “order of detriment” (for want of a better phrase) for these things is, from most to least detrimental: (1) Drugs (2) Alcohol (3) Meat.